 Drawing is an important part of my work for both sculpture and painting.
 In painting more so as it allows me to explore and get to know my subject in depth before loosening up to express my feelings and how I relate to the subject.
 In sculpture I seldom work from drawings, preferring to work directly, but I use drawings to explore possible variations; basically it's sort of a decision-making process.

 Excerpt from artist statement in Drawings From the Permanent Collection exhibition publication, organized by the of Memorial University Art Gallery, 1983.

-Montgomerie's paintings and sculptures have toured nationally.
-He is represented in private and public collections including those of the Art Gallery of Newfoundland and Labrador, the New Brunswick Museum, the Irish Embassy in Ottawa, and Bowaters Newfoundland Limited.
+His sculptures and paintings have toured nationally and Montgomerie is represented in private and public collections including those of The Rooms Provincial Art Gallery's Permanent Collection, the New Brunswick Museum, the Irish Embassy in Ottawa, and Bowaters Newfoundland Limited.